facelessuser/ThemeScheduler/docs/usage.md

 ```

 ### use_sub_notify
-To use [SubNotify plugin](https://github.com/facelessuser/SubNotify) for notification messages, just enable SubNotify usage (assuming SubNotify has been installed) with this setting.
+To use [SubNotify plugin](https://github.com/facelessuser/SubNotify) for notification messages, just enable SubNotify usage with this setting (assuming SubNotify has been installed).

 ```js
 "use_sub_notify": true,
 ```

 ### themes
-This is an array of all your theme scheduler rules.
+This is an array of all your ThemeScheduler rules.

 ```js